-Once you have grown accustomed to the Behavioral Answering Technique, you can expand your answers by turning your examples into compelling stories.
-Instead of merely providing an example that suits the question, weave the example into a compelling story with personality, flair and interest.
-Captivate your audience by providing the details and nuances that bring your story to life.
+Once you have grown accustomed to the Behavioral Answering Technique, you can expand your approach beyond simply giving examples into building compelling stories.
+Instead of merely providing an example which matches the question, weave the example into a compelling story with personality, flair, and interest.
+Captivate your audience by providing the details and nuances that bring your story to life and make it personal.

-Consider yourself the author of a piece of fiction.
-As you put your plot into words, you must give life and meaning to the characters and surroundings.
-Provide the same in telling your compelling stories.
+Consider yourself the author of a piece of nonfiction.
+As you put your story into words, you must give life and meaning to the characters and surroundings.
+Do the same in telling your compelling stories.
 Build the framework and background for the story.
 Add the elements of interest and intrigue.
-Give the plot twists.
+Tell about the unexpected plot twists.
 And show how our hero (you) saved the day in the end.

 We all have compelling stories in our past.
 We tell them to our friends, our family, our loved ones.
 We laugh.
 We cry.
 And our hearts yearn for more.
-Yet we sometimes lose these stories over time, or bury them in our long-term memory bank, only to dredge them up at reunion time.
+Yet we sometimes lose these stories over time, or bury them in our long-term memory bank, long hidden.
+Now is the time to review and renew.

 The key to retaining these compelling stories for your interviewing is to write them down.
 Go over the questions and bring to mind the stories you can weave to provide your example in living color.
-And as another compelling story occurs to you or as you find yourself in the telling of another interesting tale, ask yourself if the story will provide potential substance in your interviewing.
+And as another compelling story occurs to you, or as you find yourself in the telling of another interesting tale, ask yourself if the story will provide substance to your interviewing.
 If so, write it down.

-After a period of time, you will have a collection of compelling stories to guide you through your interviews.
-As you become proficient in angling these stories to fit your needs, you will find yourself steering to these stories to illustrate your points.
+After a period of time, you will develop an extensive collection of compelling stories to guide you through your interviews.
+As you become proficient in developing the connection points to these stories, you will find yourself steering to these stories to illustrate your responses.

-One example of a compelling story was told to me by a recent grad, who answered my question about her organization skills by telling me how she planned and organized the alumni dinner during homecoming weekend, including full details of the management of twenty different student volunteers and coordination with six different campus departments.
-The event was a resounding success, but there were several challenges which she needed to overcome.
+One example of a compelling story was told by a recent grad, who answered a question about her organization skills by telling how she planned and organized the alumni dinner during homecoming weekend, including full details of the management of twenty different student volunteers and coordination with six different campus departments.
+The event was a resounding success, but there were several challenges she needed to overcome.
 And each of these challenges provided a compelling story of its own, as she was able to show her ability to plan, organize, and develop a team toward eventual success.
-In the end, she received a personal letter of recommendation from the President of the university, which she presented to me as validation of her extraordinary efforts.
+In the end, she received a personal letter of recommendation from the President of the university, which she presented as validation of her extraordinary efforts.

-Another compelling story was given to me by a current student in reference to a question about his lower than expected grade point average.
-He related to me the amount of work which he had put in to finance his college education, averaging thirty hours per week and occasionally putting in as much as fifty hours per week.
+Another compelling story was given by a current student in reference to a question about his lower-than-expected grade point average.
+He related the amount of work he had put forth to finance his college education, averaging thirty hours per week and occasionally putting in as many as fifty hours per week.
 He was eventually promoted to department manager, even though the employer knew he would be leaving after completing his degree.
 He recounted the story of the meeting with the employer in which he tried to back away from the management responsibilities, asking that one of the other department employees be promoted.
 The employer called in the four other workers in the department, who each personally asked that he take on the job as their manager.
-This student successfully shifted the focus from his lower than expected grades to his outstanding performance on the job by the use of a compelling story.
+This student successfully shifted the focus from his lower-than-expected grades to his outstanding performance on the job by the use of his compelling story.

 The key to using compelling stories is that stories are remembered.
 Stories are what make you human.
 Stories are what put a face on you in the mind of the interviewer.
 And stories are what they will come back to when you are being sold to others internally.
 When that time comes, you have given your interviewer ammo for helping others to see why you should go on to the next step in the hiring process.
 Or be offered the job.